-Packing for air travel can seem daunting, but when you have the right luggage and accessories, it becomes much easier.
+Packing for air travel can seem daunting, but when you have the right luggage it becomes much easier.
 Of course, you still have to figure out what to take and how to fit it all in, but that’s a subject for another blog post...

 We're here to help